Workforce Financial Assistance

 Compliance can be verified here.

-Not be currently enrolled in an associate or bachelor’s degree program, unless the noncredit program provides training related to the degree program and is necessary to meet a job requirement or advance student’s employment success;
+Unless the noncredit program provides training related to the degree program and is necessary to meet a job requirement or advance student’s employment success.

-Have submitted a complete application packet designed by the college for this program;
+Make sure you complete the application packet designed by the college for this program.

 Providing proof (an eligibility card and letter from the Virginia Department of Social Services) that the student, or the dependent student’s parent, is currently eligible for Supplemental Nutrition Assistance Program (SNAP) and/or Temporary Assistance for Needy Families (TANF);

 Demonstrating that the student, or the dependent student’s parent (see definition of “dependent student” as used in §§23.1-500-503.
 Refer here) has a household adjusted gross income that is 200% or below of the national federal poverty level (See Appendix A), or 300% or below the federal poverty level for localities whose average living wage is above the Virginia statewide average.
 (See Appendix A for information on average living wage calculation.)